 A system personalized to you

 When you turn to DBS, you’re taking control of your Parkinson's disease (PD) diagnosis.
 This is a brave decision backed by research, conversations with family, doctors, and loved ones.
-We don’t take your interest in Boston Scientific lightly and want to demonstrate the difference in our DBS solution, so you can make an informed decision about your care.
+We don’t take your interest in Boston Scientific lightly and want to demonstrate the differences in our DBS solution, so you can make an informed decision about your care.

 Combining Multiple Independent Current Control (MICC) and novel directional capabilities, the Vercise Genus™ DBS System offers unprecedented control for improved patient outcomes.